singhkpratham/geocompr/03-attribute-operations.md

 ```

 The intermediary `sel_area` is a logical vector that shows that only seven countries match the query.
-A more concise command, that omits the intermediary object, generates the same result:
+A more concise command, which omits the intermediary object, generates the same result:

 ```r